How to Undo Changes in WordPress Websites?

 how to undo changes in wordpress

 Accidentally deleted a whole section from your blog?
 Clicked Publish before finishing a post?
 Don’t panic.
-It’s fixable.
-WordPress’ revisions and autosaves feature is a great tool to have under your belt.
+The revisions of WordPress, along with its autosaves feature, is a great tool to have under your belt.
 It’s a great way to undo changes in WordPress, even after the change has gone live.

 TL;DR: If changes were made to a post or a page and you’ve already clicked Publish or Update, the Revisions interface is an easy way to revert changes in WordPress.
 But, before you make any major changes to your site, we recommend you backup your site with BlogVault because even if the Revisions feature doesn’t work, you have a version of your site to restore.